 The handbook of AA, also known as the Big Book or the AA Bible, references a “Higher Power” more than 300 times.
 The original “12 Steps of Alcoholics Anonymous” ask that members of the group rely on this faith to restore their sanity and help remove their shortcomings.

 In the last century, a number of 12-step groups have followed in the footsteps of AA.
 Though the wording has evolved over the years — an aim to make all newcomers feel welcome — the underlying ideas remain intact across many of these groups.
-Your teen may join AA or a similar group regardless of their personal beliefs.
-Along the way, they may be introduced to the idea that prayer and fellowship could benefit them in the long run.
+You may join AA or a similar group regardless of your personal beliefs.
+Along the way, you may be introduced to the idea that prayer and fellowship could provide benefit in the long run.

-If your teen is struggling with addiction, speak with a doctor to discuss possible professional treatment options — including weighing inpatient vs. outpatient programs.
-In some cases, in addition to tradition rehab programs, spiritual principles may help your teen reorient their recovery around personalized goals and milestones.
+If you or a loved one is struggling with addiction, speak with a doctor to discuss possible professional treatment options — including weighing inpatient vs. outpatient programs.
+In some cases, in addition to tradition rehab programs, spiritual principles may reorient your recovery around personalized goals and milestones.

 - http://www.ncbi.nlm.nih.gov/pubmed/11166499 Pardini, DA, TG Plante, A. Sherman, and JE Stump.
 “Religious Faith and Spirituality in Substance Abuse Recovery: Determining the Mental Health Benefits.”
 National Center for Biotechnology Information.
 National Institutes of Health, 19 Dec.
 2000.
 Web.
 22 Mar.
 2016.

 - http://www.samhsa.gov/faith-based-initiatives/about “About FBCI.”
 SAMHSA.
 Substance Abuse and Mental Health Services Administration, 17 Aug.
 2015.
 Web.
 22 Mar.
 2016.